Partial Finger Amputation Workers’ Compensation in Pennsylvania

 What Happens If the Finger Was Reattached

-Surgical reattachment complicates the specific loss analysis but does not automatically eliminate the claim.
-Pennsylvania law requires that the reattachment actually restore function.
-A reattachment that restores full or near-full sensation, grip, and range of motion may reduce or eliminate the specific loss benefit.
-A reattachment that fails, or that leaves permanent numbness, stiffness, reduced grip, or chronic pain, generally still qualifies for specific loss benefits under the loss of use standard — even though the finger is physically present.
+Reattachment does not automatically eliminate the claim.
+A reattachment that fails, or that leaves permanent numbness, stiffness, reduced grip, or chronic pain, generally still qualifies for specific loss benefits under the loss of use standard.
+The insurance company’s IME doctor will almost certainly argue the reattachment was successful.
+Having a treating physician who clearly documents what the finger actually cannot do is essential.

-Healing Period and Wage Loss During Recovery
+Healing Period and Wage Loss

 Future Medical Coverage